-Though in principle solar power is the definitive solution, far outstripping its major competitor, wind-generated electricity (nobody minds having the sun around, but most of us would take to the streets to protest the construction of a huge windmill in our own back yards), there is, sadly, only one sun, which shines on any given spot on earth less than fifty percent of the time.
-Given the nature of things, it cannot be expected to provide energy (1) all of the time and (2) in sufficient quantities for our growing energy needs.
+Though solar power appears to be the most viable form of clean energy, far outstripping its major competitor, wind-generated electricity, there is, sadly, only one sun, which shines on any given spot on earth less than fifty percent of the time.
+Thus it cannot be expected to provide energy (1) all of the time and (2) in sufficient quantities for our growing energy needs.

 A quick phone call to our colleagues at NASA confirmed our surmise that this project is feasible within two years, given adequate federal funding; moreover, the folks there agreed that this plan seems to be an efficient, environmentally responsible use of the discarded tinfoil that presently litters our garbage dumps.
 However, they pointed out that the moon goes through phases.
 In the jargon of the energy industry, it does not always run at full capacity.